Filtering

 Event Occurs → Trigger Fires → Filters Evaluate → Action Executes (if filters pass)

-Example: A user scrolls 50% down the page (trigger), the system checks if they’re from Germany OR using mobile (filters), and if any condition is true, shows a promotional modal (action).
+Example: A user scrolls 50% down the page (trigger), the system checks filters you configured (for example a property you set, or {{url.query.utm_source}}), and if they pass, shows a promotional modal (action).

 Important Client-Side Limitation